prometheus/docs/content/docs/instrumenting/exposition_formats.md

 library supports at least one human-readable format.
 A human-readable format should be the fallback in case the HTTP `Content-Type` header is not understood by the client library.
-The version `0.0.4` text format is generally considered human readble, so it is a good fallback candidate (and also understood by Prometheus).
+The version `0.0.4` text format is generally considered human readable, so it is a good fallback candidate (and also understood by Prometheus).

 ### Format variants comparison